How to Apply to Lower School

 Penn Charter's After-School Program provides a safe and nurturing environment that meets the needs of our Lower School students and families during after-school hours, from 3:00 p.m. to 6:00 p.m.

-Families may drop off their Lower School children beginning at 7:45 a.m., free of charge.
+Families may drop off their Lower School student beginning at 7:45 a.m., free of charge.
 Faculty members provide care indoors or outdoors, depending on the weather.

 We offer a free, optional Enrichment Program to third, fourth and fifth grade students during the fall, winter and spring trimesters, typically held three days a week.
 Activities may include sports such as soccer, squash and basketball, and activities like drawing, bell choir, eco art and yoga.